Incontinence Physical Therapy

-This exercise can be practiced multiple times throughout the day.
+This important incontinence physical therapy exercise can be perfected with the help of a physical therapist and practiced at home multiple times throughout the day.

 Muscle Strengthening Exercises

-Your therapist may create a strengthening exercise program for you aimed at stretching and strengthening other muscles that support bladder function alongside pelvic floor therapy.
+Your therapist may create a strengthening exercise program for you to stretch and strengthen other muscles that support bladder function alongside pelvic floor therapy.

 How In Motion O.C.
 Can Help With Incontinence